spatialos/UnrealGDK/SpatialGDK/Documentation/content/singleton-actors.md

 * **Public Singleton Actors** - Singleton Actors which are replicated to [server-workers and client-workers]({{urlRoot}}/content/glossary#workers).
 [AGameState](https://docs.unrealengine.com/en-US/Gameplay/Framework/GameMode) is a Public Singleton Actor.
 * **Private Singleton Actors** - Singleton Actors which are replicated to [server-workers]({{urlRoot}}/content/glossary#workers), but not accessible to [client-workers]({{urlRoot}}/content/glossary#workers).
 [AGameMode](https://docs.unrealengine.com/en-US/Gameplay/Framework/GameMode) is a Private Singleton Actor.

 You can define any class as a Singleton Actor.
+Unreal engine classes we have explicitaly tagged as Singleton Actors are -

+1. AGameModeBase
+1. AGameStateBase

+* As `SpatialType` is inheritable, all classes that derive off these classes are also considered Singleton Actors.
+You can opt out using the `NotSpatialType` tag.

 Each server-worker should instantiate their own local version of each Singleton Actor.
 For `AGameMode` and `AGameState`, Unreal Engine does this automatically.
 Client-workers receive Public Singletons Actors from the server-workers via the normal Actor replication lifecycle.